ralismark/ralismark.github.io/_garden/booklist.md

 - *Making Money (Discworld)*, in 2020
 - *Going Postal (Discworld)*, in 2019

 I may write a more extensive review for them in the future.
+Or you can ask me directly.